How Ambedkar Jayanti celebrations irked the dominant castes in an Andhra village

 As news of the torn-off poster spread, all of the SC residents soon headed to the scene to protest.
 “BR Ambedkar changed our fates and gifted the Constitution to all of us.
 It is deeply agonising that these incidents occur,” a protestor told the media.
 They blocked the road with a sit-in protest and refused to move until justice was served.
 The protestors withdrew only after the Prathipadu police, where they filed a complaint, assured them of action against the culprits.

-The village’s Dalit residents said that this is not the first time that the upper castes have been offended by the splendour of the Ambedkar Jayanti celebration.
+The village’s Dalit residents said that this is not the first time that the politically influential dominant castes have been offended by the splendour of the Ambedkar Jayanti celebration.

 Anil Kumar (23) a Dalit graduate from Chinna Eluru, said that a similar incident of tearing a poster had taken place during last year's Ambedkar Jayanti.
 “Elders from all communities intervened and told us to let go of the issue, saying that it is difficult to have small conflicts and live in the same place,” he recollected.